Women at John Holland

 How do we support women?

 Our CEO, Joe Barr, is passionate about ensuring that John Holland is an inclusive place for women to work.
-He recently hosted CEO Gender Forum discussions with women throughout the business to personally understand the views of women and what John Holland should focus on to become the first choice in our industry for women.
-Here are some of the things of which we are most proud:
+He recently hosted CEO Gender Forum discussions with women throughout the business to hear what John Holland should focus on to become the first choice in our industry for women.

 - We addressed our like for like gender pay gap at the end of 2017.
 We are now putting measures in place to ensure that a pay gap does not emerge again in the future.

-- We were the first construction company to implement a paid parental leave scheme and are currently refining this to ensure our offering remains best practice.
+- We were the first construction company to implement a paid parental leave scheme and are currently refining this to ensure it meets the needs of our staff.

-- We recently updated our policies to become one of the first companies in Australia to explicitly make full parental leave entitlements available to employees who experience a stillbirth.
+- We were one of the first companies in Australia to explicitly make full parental leave entitlements available to employees who experience a stillbirth.

 - We are refining our gender targets to increase the number of women in senior level roles, particularly operational roles.

-- We are actively looking to attract and promote women into non- traditional roles and putting support structures in place to help them succeed in these roles.
+- We are actively looking to attract and promote women into non- traditional roles and putting support structures in place to help them succeed.

-- We are currently developing an inclusive leadership program for people leaders which will look at understanding unconscious bias and how this can adversely impact the assumptions and decisions we make about others that may lead to gender pay gaps and other inequities – whilst simultaneously identifying and eliminating opportunities for bias to occur.
+- We are currently developing an inclusive leadership program which will look at understanding unconscious bias and how this can lead to gender pay gaps and other inequities – whilst simultaneously identifying and eliminating opportunities for bias to occur.

 - In NSW we committed to a ‘Championing Women in Civil Construction’ initiative of the NSW government to encourage women to join the construction industry and support them to do so.